Tejaswini170104/DA6401-A2/README.md

 # Question 01 & 02: Answer in markdown cell (PartB.ipynb)
 # Question 03 : Fine-Tuning ResNet50 on iNaturalist 12K

 This project fine-tunes a **ResNet50** model using **PyTorch Lightning** on the 10-class variant of the **iNaturalist 12K** dataset.
-The goal is to explore different transfer learning strategies and identify the most effective approach for fine-tuning.
+The goal is to explore different transfer learning strategies and identify the most effective approach for fine-tuning. <br>

----

  Dataset